neileverette/Golden-Flows/Golden_Flow_Onboarding_Guide.md

 - Ideal for early discovery
 - Mural is great at this, as it forces a crude level of detail.

-**UI Component Toolkit - later stage delivery**
+**UI component toolkit - later stage delivery**
 - Used only after the flow is validated
 - Appropriate for refinement and delivery
 - Figma is the tool of choice

-## The Method in Practice
+## The method in practice

 Golden Flow Design is built on **fast, small learning loops**, each increasing resolution only when understanding matures.
+Many loops, iterations, improvement.

-Below are steps I do on almost any project:
+Below are steps and method on any project:

-### Rewrite the Requirements in Your Own Words
+### 1. Rewrite the requirements in your own words

 Before designing anything, restate the requirements in a way that makes sense to you.
 Writing, if if prompting an assistant to turn thoughts into narrative is a powerful tool.
 Writing forces clarity, exposes missing pieces, and ensures you aren’t inheriting assumptions blindly.

-### Envision the Future State with a PRFAQ
+### Envision the future state with a PRFAQ

 Write a short “press release” and FAQ describing the ideal outcome at launch.